shijistar/enum-plus/README.md

 ### 3. Label-Only Format

-This is useful when you want to use the key as the value.
+Create an enumeration that only provides the `key` and `label` fields.
+If the `value` field is omitted, it defaults to the same value as the key  field.

 ```js
 import { Enum } from 'enum-plus';